 CIEA acknowledges that the SF Bay is home to many Tribes.
 During our initial outreach we have reached out to all Tribes with ties to historical use and subsequent management responsibilities in the Bay Area including Federated Indians of Graton Rancheria, Lytton Band of Pomo Indians, Kashia Band of Pomo Indians of the Stewarts Point Rancheria, and Mishewal Wappo of Alexander Valley.
 Some of these Tribes expressed interest in participating but due to capacity issues were not able to join at this time.
-Others wanted to provide other Tribes within the San Francisco Bay Area the opportunity to expand and grow, but asked to be kept informed as the work continues.
-For some Tribes their aboriginal territory is within both the Bay Area and the North Coast IRWM region and their information can be found within that Needs Assessment Report.
+Others wanted to provide other Tribes within the San Francisco Bay Area the opportunity to expand and grow but asked to be kept informed as the work continues.
+For some Tribes their aboriginal territory is within the San Federat.
+Report.